gregphillips03/dsci401/README.md

 SVM, KNN | 0.8233 | 0.8621
 SVM, RF | 0.8458 | 0.8773

 + Here, it looks like an ensemble of Random Forest, Support Vector Machine, and K-Nearest-Neighbor works the best.
+I'll stick with this model.

 <hr>